Here are lots of ideas and information if you would like to reduce your carbon footprint to help tackle climate change and increase biodiversity.

 • According to Oxfordshire Recycles, the carbon impact of food going to waste is bigger than the impact of the plastic packaging.

-• There are several community fridges and larders (in Thatcham, Newbury, Wantage and Marlborough) available to anyone who wants to reduce food waste.
+• There are several community fridges and larders (in Thatcham, Newbury, Wantage and Marlborough) available to anyone who wants to use food that would otherwise be wasted by the supermarket sytem.

 • Lambourn Valley residents can share food for free on this facebook group